The Role of Vitamin D in Dental Recovery

 Numerous studies demonstrate a strong link between vitamin D levels and dental health.
 A significant study published in the Journal of Dental Research revealed that individuals with higher levels of vitamin D had a 26% lower risk of tooth loss compared to those with deficient levels.
 Furthermore, these individuals experienced a reduced prevalence of periodontal disease (Source: Journal of Dental Research).
 This insight emphasizes vitamin D’s role not only in overall health but particularly in oral health.

-Moreover, vitamin D promotes calcium absorption, which is fundamental for maintaining healthy teeth and bones.
-After dental procedures, ensuring adequate levels of calcium and vitamin D can support the healing and strengthening of the jawbone, especially critical following surgeries like implants.
+Moreover, vitamin D promotes calcium absorption.
+This is fundamental for maintaining healthy teeth and bones.
+After dental procedures, ensuring adequate levels of calcium and vitamin D can support the healing and strengthening of the jawbone.
+This is especially critical following surgeries like implants.

 Benefits of Vitamin D After Dental Treatment